Updated: September 17th, 2014

 Use in animations

 You can use the presets in animation in PS.
-Add designs, transform, apply effects etc and apply them across new layers.
+Add designs, transform, use visual effects etc and apply them across new layers.
 Go to the animation palette and use the 'create from layers' command to create a basic animated film from a set of presets.
 Export to GIF or even SWF or a movie format.
-Personally, the animation features in PS is a little clunky and it is probably better to export the designs and use them in Adobe After Effects
+Personally, the animation features in PS is a little clunky and it is probably better to export the images and use them in Adobe After Effects

 Cookie cutter tool / scrapbooking